 The BookBlast® Podcast is for writers, translators and curious readers who want a behind-the-scenes snapshot of the world of literature and translation.
-Online journal, The BookBlast® Diary, has showcased independent trade publishing and world writing with a focus on translation and Francophone literature since 2016.
+BookBlast® Diary launched in 2015 to celebrate independent thinking and international literature.
 BookBlast® is a registered trademark.
-Find us on twitter @bookblast
+Find us on twitter @bookblast instagram @bookblastofficial

 Episodes